Applications Being Accepted

 - What does the changing utility-consumer relationship look like today?

-- Lessons learned from TOU rates or demand charge launches: What do consumers need to know in order to assess value of program offerings, and/or be accepting of new and sometimes strange rate options?
+- Lessons learned, from EVs, solar, TOU rates or demand charge launches: What do consumers need to know in order to assess the value of program offerings and/or be accepting of new and sometimes strange rate options?

 - Smart meter communication tools